Anglim/booksummaries/codecomplete.md

 In general, an iterative approach to prerequisites tends to be more useful.

+## Ammount of Time to Spend on Upstream Prerequisites
+The amount of time to spend on prerequisites varies depending on the project.
+Generally though, 10-20% of effort and 20-30% of time should be devoted to it.
+These figures don't include detailed design which is part of construction.

 ## Prerequisite 1: Problem Defintion
 The problem definition is a clear statement of the problem that the system should solve.
 It should be a statement and should not contain a solution.
 For example: